tejasnandane2709/Assignment-5/README.md

 *Written by: `pradeep, prakash, and sudheendra`*

-*Due: `Monday, Sep 15, 2025`*
+*Due: `Monday, Sep 17, 2025`*

 🚀 Overview

-This repository contains Assignment 4, focusing on optimization.
+This repository contains Assignment 5 covering probability, uncertainty, and distributions.